isomerpages/ncss-ssi/_training/Disability & Special Needs Courses.md

 </ul>
 <ul data-tight="true" class="tight">
 <li>
-<p>Appointed by ECDA to deliver This course equips and prepares ICO to collaborate
+<p>Appointed by ECDA to deliver, this course equips and prepares ICO to collaborate
 with educators to flag out children with potential needs for further assessment and connect EC educators and parents to the relevant EI support and resources.&nbsp;</p>
 </li>